 Coordinate outreach activities to promote QSP career QSP HUB QSP career Fall 2023

-opportunities to target populations including high school students; information is
+opportunities to target populations including high school students; 201 1100 information is

 college students or adults who want to work part or full time; presented at high

 retirees who want to help in their communities. school and college

-career fairs.
+retirees who want to help in their communities. career fairs.

 Community

 outreach events

 are scheduled and

 held to inform and

 recruit.
 Number of

 outreach events

 and number of

 attendees at

 events are

 documented and

 tracked in

 TruServe.

 Create specific materials for virtual career fairs, community events QSP HUB Recruitment Fall 2023

-and targeted to career counselors and work source professionals. materials are
+and targeted to career counselors and work source professionals.
+QJF HOB materials are 1 811 2023

-created and
+and targeted to career courselors and work source professionals. created and

 distributed to high

 schools' career

 offices, higher

 education career

 offices, ND Job

 Service,

 employment

-services, etc.

-Number of
+services, etc. Number of

 recruitment

 materials

 distributed is